Soil moisture mapping#

-The images will download one by one, leave the application open while the download is running.
+The images will download separately; leave the application open while the download is running.

-After the data download completes you can use tools available in SEPAL to process and analyze these soil moisture maps.
+After the data download is complete, you can use tools available in SEPAL to process and analyse the soil moisture maps.

-After the download is complete, we can apply a robust methodology for image filtering to fill no-data gaps and assess trends in the time series of soil moisture maps.
+After the download is complete, apply a robust methodology for image filtering to fill no-data gaps and assess trends in the time series of soil moisture maps.

 Run the post-processing section of the module

 Navigate to the folder where the images are stored.
 This module will process a folder with many images, going through each of the images.
-Therefore, the input should be the folder in which are the raw images are stored.
-The module will automatically display two select menus, select the desired options.
+Therefore, the input should be the folder in which the raw images are stored.
+The module will automatically display two selection menus; select the desired options.

 The raw imagery is stored in the same folder that the task download file is located.

-Due to speckle in the Sentinel-1 imagery the soil moisture maps contain some noise and no-data values which are corrected for to some extent using grayscale morphological operation from ORFEO toolbox, a free and open-source image processing tool.
-To read more about the parameterization of the Orfeo toolbox tool, read: https://www.orfeo-toolbox.org/CookBook/Applications/app_GrayScaleMorphologicalOperation.html.
+Due to speckle in Sentinel-1 imagery, soil moisture maps contain some noise and no-data values which are corrected to some extent using grayscale morphological operation from ORFEO toolbox, a free and open-source image processing tool.
+To read more about the parameterization of the Orfeo toolbox tool, see https://www.orfeo-toolbox.org/CookBook/Applications/app_GrayScaleMorphologicalOperation.html

-This process is done by the SEPAL instance, the time will depend on the number of images and the dimension, after finishing all the images, the progress bar will be green colored.
+This process is done by the SEPAL instance; the time will depend on the number of images and dimensions.
+After finishing all images, the progress bar will turn green.

 Run the Statistics postprocess.

-This module uses the Stack Composed python module, which is a module that computes a specific statistic for all valid pixel values across the time series using a parallel process.
+This module uses the Stack composed python module, which computes a specific statistic for all valid pixel values across the time series using a parallel process.

 Select column and field to process all images inside that folder.

-There are three options for analyzing the data for different time frames.
+There are three options for analysing the data for different time frames.

-All-time series: runs the analysis for all the images in the folder
+All-time series: Run the analysis for all images in the folder.

-Range: runs the analysis for all the images within the time frame selected
+Range: Run the analysis for all images within the selected time frame.

-Season: the user can define a season by selecting months.
-The analysis is run for only the months selected within the years selected.
-For example, if January, February, and 2016, 2017, 2018 are selected, then the analysis would run for January 2016, January 2017, January 2018, February 2016, February 2017, and February 2018.
+Season: Define a season by selecting months; the analysis is run for only the months selected within the years selected (e.g. if January, February, and 2016, 2017, 2018 are selected, then the analysis would run for January 2016, January 2017, January 2018, February 2016, February 2017, and February 2018).
 You can also select only one year or month, so it will process all the years/months in the selection.

 There are different options for the statistics that can be calculated.
-The options are:
+The options include:

-The Median, Mean, Geometric Mean, Max, Min, Standard Deviation and Valid pixels, are statistics that do not require much computing requirements, so the time to perform those task it’s relatively quick, depending on the extent of the image.
+The Median, Mean, Geometric Mean, Max, Min, Standard Deviation and Valid pixels are statistics that do not require much computing requirements, so the time to perform those tasks is relatively quick, depending on the extent of the image.

-The advanced settings are intended to be used to improve the time and manage the system resources.
-Normally this is optimized automatically but can be modified by the user.
-This setting controls the number of processors you use for parallel processing, allowing you to optimize the time by processing a huge image by using several processors at the same time.
-Automatically all available processors will be used.
-Note that the more CPUs available in the instance you selected in the terminal, the faster the processing will be.
+The Advanced settings are intended to be used to improve the time and manage system resources.
+Normally, this is automatically optimized, but can be modified by the user.
+This setting controls the number of processors you use for parallel processing, allowing you to optimize the time by processing a huge image by using several processors at the same time (by default, all available processors will be used; note that the more CPUs available in the selected instance in the terminal, the faster the processing will be).

-Chunks: the number in the chunk specifies the shape of the array that will be processed in parallel over the different processors. i.e., if 180 is the specified number of chunks, then the stack-composed module will divide the input image into several small square pieces of 180 pixels with its shape, for more information about how to select the best chunk shape, follow the dask documentation.
+Chunks: The number in the chunk specifies the shape of the array that will be processed in parallel over the different processors (i.e. if 180 is the specified number of chunks, then the stack-composed module will divide the input image into several small square pieces of 180 pixels with its shape).
+For more information about how to select the best chunk shape, follow the documentation.

-After selecting the temporal range to run the analysis and parameter to calculate, the images that are processed are listed, along with the date of the imagery.
+After selecting the temporal range to run the analysis and parameters to calculate, the images that are processed are listed along with the date of the imagery.

 The processed images can be found in the folder: home/user/pysmm_downloads/1_processed/assetname/rowname/stats

-Wait until the image is rendered in the map and explore the general output.
+Wait until the image is rendered on the map and explore the general output.

-Mark the “Inspector” checkbox and click over any coordinate inside the image to explore the pixel values, you will see an output box in the bottom right corner with the data.
+Mark the Inspector checkbox and click over any coordinate inside the image to explore the pixel values; you will see an output box in the lower-right corner with the data.

-Open-source data from Sentinel 1 operates using C-band synthetic aperture radar imaging.
-C-band type has a wavelength of 3.8 – 7.5 cm and thus it has limited penetration into dense forest canopies.
+Open-source data from Sentinel-1 operates using C-band synthetic aperture radar imaging.
+C-band type has a wavelength of 3.8 cm – 7.5 cm, and thus has limited penetration into dense forest canopies.
 Therefore, forested areas should be excluded from the analysis.
 L-band data should be used instead of such areas.